 After watching travel-related engagement numbers rise to no financial avail, in 2018, the team renamed the app SIX Travel and started looking for an API partner with a simple hotel booking function they could integrate into the app.
-With no existing option on the market, the team decided to build their own modern transaction engine by integrating with the Global Distribution System (GDS), through which the app eventually had 3,000 curated hotels on offer and was featured by Apple as App Of The Day for its effortless user experience and one-tap booking capability with Apple Pay.
+With no existing option on the market, the team decided to build their own modern transaction engine by integrating with the Global Distribution System (GDS), through which the app eventually had 3,000 curated hotels on offer and was featured by Apple as App Of The Day for its effortless user experience and one-step booking capability with Apple Pay.

 Despite its broad portfolio, it was challenging for the company to compete with Booking.com and Expedia.
 Compounded by the effects of the pandemic, the business moved towards democratizing its unique payment and transaction engine and improving the direct hotel booking process for all.
 From there, Selfbook was born.

 “We pivoted from B2C to B2B to share the payment technology we had built to enhance the booking experience with the reservation systems hotels use, and relaunched as Selfbook,” Meniri shared.
 “Today, the industry still has that fragmented functional silo experience.
-You go to a hotel website, you hit reserve, and you get redirected to a form-heavy template that’s not secure.”
+You go to a hotel website, you hit book, and you get redirected to a form-heavy template that’s not secure.”

 By bridging the gap between modern, mobile-savvy travelers and hotels losing revenue to online travel agencies, the platform creates a seamless journey that never redirects customers nor detracts from the magic of planning a vacation.
-For hotels, embedding the secure payment technology into their own reservation system is as simple as installing a single line of code.